csula/cs-3220-spring-2018-midterm/README.md

 ## Deliverables

-* Single text containing link to pull request
+* Single text containing the link to the pull request

-In the pull request, it should contain changes as followed:
+In the pull request, it should contain the following changes:

 * HTML form elements in `index.html` [2 pt]
 * BufferQueue in `src/models/queue.js` [2 pts]